 - Hottest Month: August and September (66 F/19 C)

 Spring in Oakland

-Although the season starts off rainy with between three and four inches average each March, it dries up by May and June, which both get less than an inch each.
-Meanwhile, high and low-temperature averages rise steadily throughout the season, starting off with highs of 64 in February and climbing to 71 degrees Fahrenheit by June.
+Although the season starts off rainy with between 3 and 4 inches average each March, it dries up by May and June, which both get less than an inch each.
+Meanwhile, high and low-temperature averages rise steadily throughout the season, starting off with highs of 64 degrees Fahrenheit (18 degrees Celsius) in February and climbing to 71 F (22 C) by June.

 Summer in Oakland

 As the rain all but disappears and the temperatures continue to climb, some parts of Oakland can get downright sweltering in the summer.
-However, average highs range between 71 in June and 74 degrees Fahrenheit in September while lows remain between 55 and 58 degrees Fahrenheit for the same time period.
-Additionally, less than an inch total falls throughout the entire summer with July getting absolutely no rainfall most years while September gets the most at two-tenths of an inch.
+Additionally, less than an inch total falls throughout the entire summer with July getting absolutely no rainfall most years, while September gets the most at 0.2 inch.

 Fall in Oakland